mekline/Gesture-Casemarking/README.md

 # Gesture-Casemarking
-Experiments about noisy channel models and casemarking, using gesture/pantomime paradigms
+Experiments about noisy channel models and casemarking, using gesture/pantomime paradigms.